Logging by VPNs

-The torrentfreak.com list serves as a relatively comprehensive source of the responses of almost 50 VPN providers to questions “about their respective logging policies as well as other security and privacy aspects.”
-Thus this list may help alleviate the necessity of visiting several VPN service websites to scour their pages for information about their logging policies.
+The torrentfreak.com list serves as a relatively comprehensive source of the responses of about 30 VPN providers to questions “about their respective logging policies as well as other security and privacy aspects.”
+Thus, this list may help alleviate the necessity of visiting several VPN service websites to scour their pages for information about their logging policies.

-A VPN info site that I consider to be completely unbiased is thatoneprivacysite.net.
-That site’s massive (nearly overwhelming) “Detailed VPN Comparison Chart” lists extensive information for 185 VPN services.
-Of the 185 VPNs, 32 are shown as having “generally good” logging policies.
+A VPN info source that I consider to be completely unbiased is VPN Comparison by That One Privacy Guy.
+That page’s massive (nearly overwhelming) “Detailed VPN Comparison Chart” listed (in its mid-2019 update) extensive information for 185 VPN services.
+Of the 185 VPNs, 32 were shown as having “generally good” logging policies.